| by CTEC

 NRM boasts a number of mediums through which it spreads its propaganda, including its official website, merchandise shop, media platforms, TV channels, and radio channels.
 Both male and female members contribute to this propaganda, writing opinion pieces on a variety of topics, posting content, and contributing to radio segments in an effort to appeal to the target audience’s various interests.
 Members of the organization also disseminate physical propaganda, including flags, backlit signs, placards, leaflets, and stickers, in public locations.
 Smaller physical propaganda, like leaflets, are sometimes placed into mailboxes at residential locations.
 The dissemination of physical propaganda is known within NRM as “primary activism”; following this activism, special reports called “action reports” are released on its official website detailing the relative success of the propaganda dissemination.
 In some instances, individual Nests are praised for a particularly successful operation.
 Additionally, NRM members themselves occasionally act as propaganda for the organization, attending public protests, demonstrations, speeches, and rallies to provoke outrage and force media discussion on an international scale.

 The overall messaging associated with NRM’s propaganda shifts in accordance with the medium of delivery.
 Its online platforms, for instance, appear to be the most restrained, with softer and more inclusive rhetoric utilized to appeal to the largest general audience.
-This online propaganda serves to position NRM leader Simon Lindberg as a competent political leader, legitimize NRM’s ideological leanings through a less provocative lens, and situate the organization as an alternative to perceived governmental and societal persecution.
+This online propaganda serves to position NRM leader Fredrik Vejdeland as a competent political leader, legitimize NRM’s ideological leanings through a less provocative lens, and situate the organization as an alternative to perceived governmental and societal persecution.
 Conversely, NRM’s physical propaganda manifests in a more inflammatory manner, containing militant messaging, threats of violence against out-groups, and racist and homophobic rhetoric.
 NRM’s public presence at physical locations during protests and speeches are similarly charged with divisive language, threats of violence, and calls to action.

 Arrests/Plots/Attacks

-NRM boasts a long history of violent attacks, with several crimes attributed to members of the organization.
-The crimes committed in support of NRM’s broader goals include bombings, hijackings, stabbings, vandalisms, and an assortment of hate crimes.
+NRM maintains a long history of violent attacks, with several crimes attributed to members of the organization.
+The crimes committed in support of NRM’s broader goals include bombings, hijackings, stabbings, vandalisms, and a litany of hate crimes.
 In a testament to the organization’s violent nature, a Finnish broadcasting company known as Yle reported that approximately two-thirds of NRM’s Finnish membership have been sentenced for their participation in violent crimes.
 Also in Finland, and representative of the antisemitism rampant in NRM ranks, NRM members are responsible for more than 20 instances of vandalism of the Israeli embassy in Helsinki, with swastikas, pro-Hitler illustrations, and stickers adorned with the NRM logo found on the embassy building.
 Across Scandinavia and neighboring countries, NRM members engage in violent acts akin to that of their comrades in Finland.
 Noteworthy attacks and subsequent arrests perpetrated by NRM members are detailed chronologically below:

 In December of 2013, an estimated 40 members of NRM attacked anti-racism demonstrators in Stockholm, Sweden.
 During the demonstration, which was meant to protest the rise of neo-Nazism and racist sentiments across Sweden, the NRM members threw stones, bottles, and firecrackers at demonstrators, resulting in the hospitalization of two demonstrators and two police officers.
 A police investigation revealed that the attack was pre-planned, with NRM members coordinating their attack, preparing their weapons in advance, and even completing a run-through of their desired attack scenario.
 Following the attack, 28 arrests of NRM members were made, ultimately resulting in 23 sentences for violent offenders.

-Between November of 2016 and January of 2017, two NRM members trained by the Russian Imperial Movement and a third NRM member, respectively aged 20, 23, and 50 carried out a series of bombings across Gothenberg, Sweden.
+Between November of 2016 and January of 2017, two NRM members trained by the Russian Imperial Movement and a third NRM member, respectively aged 20, 23, and 50 carried out a series of bombings across Gothenburg, Sweden.
 The first bombing occurred on November 11 at a migrant center, resulting in no fatalities or injuries.
 This was followed by a bombing at a left-wing café on January 5, 2017, leaving one staff member with extensive leg injuries.
 A third bombing was attempted at a different migrant center on January 25, 2017 but the bomb failed to detonate.
 On July 7, 2017, the three perpetrators were respectively charged with eight and a half years, five years, and one and a half years in prison.

 In 2018, a Swedish NRM member was arrested for plotting the murder of two journalists from Mittmedia, a Swedish media organization.
 A search of the NRM member’s computer revealed files created to store information about the journalists, including documents and pictures of their homes.
 Inside the NRM member’s home, investigators discovered a homemade shotgun, ammunition, silencers, a contraption made to allow a weapon to be fired from inside a bag, and an illegally-obtained transmission breaker, indicating a desire to target critical infrastructure—a longstanding tactic of neofascist accelerationism.
 The Swedish Security Service reported that this is one of several instances during which NRM members had been found to have created or modified homemade weapons.